-The Separatists did not, like other Christian denominations then, and some today, marginalize and dehumanize critics of their doctrines, carefully pre-screening every idea allowed on the podium for anything slightly nonconformist or "controversial".
+The Separatists did not, like some Christian denominations today, marginalize and dehumanize unbelievers in their doctrines, carefully pre-screening every idea allowed on the podium for anything slightly nonconformist or "controversial".

 The Separatists not only declined to torture outsiders, they treated them as respectfully as insiders.